bualuk/cisc187-assignments/lab28-critters/README.md

 Refer to the
 [api docs](http://209.129.16.61/~dparillo/cisc187/critters/docs)
-to see what functions are available for critters.
+for more info and to see what functions are available for critters.

 If when running the program over an ssh connection, no colors appear, try changing your terminal settings.
 On the command line, try: